Become an MFP Fellow

-Learn how to become a Minority Fellowship Program (MFP) fellow and access information about the seven grantee organizations that administer the program.
+Learn how to become a Minority Fellowship Program (MFP) fellow and access information about the eight grantee organizations that administer the program.

 The Minority Fellowship Program (MFP) helps foster specialized training of behavioral health professionals in the following disciplines: